 6. Recognises language errors but can't fix them

-When a child with a LPD is given feedback regarding an error, they will usually recognise the error but won't know how to correct it.
+When a child with is given feedback regarding an error, they will usually recognise the error but won't know how to correct it.

 7. Incomplete sentences or thoughts